Skip to content

 Once your game server has started up, it needs to connect to LootLocker so that it can make subsequent requests and make full use of LootLocker's functionality.

-To get started with this, follow our documentation on how to start and maintain a server session
+To get started with this, follow our documentation on how to start and maintain a Server Session.

 Client Start Up